exebook/lenin/README.md

 Currently this repo is "pseudo private", in other words not intendent for public.
 Later I will write something more meaningful about it.
 But if you are interested you are welcome to review my work.

-Of course, it is written in [elfu][1]
+Of course, it is written in [elfu][1].
 [1]: https://github.com/exebook/elfu
 ---

-an attempt to create a language (at least define example syntax) that has no parameter passing but instead is fully "context-bound"
+An attempt to create a language (at least define example syntax) that has no parameter passing but instead is fully "context-bound"

 - idea is to have more fixed lexems in the programming languages, i.e. thousands